If you are

 investment at the beginning of a series of treatments.

-- Will it improve my general health?
-Even if they are not
+Will it improve my general health?
+Even if they aren't

 effective in treating MS, some complementary practices (such as acupuncture,

-massage, or yoga) may be safe and may lead to healthy habits that improve your
+massage, or yoga) may be safe.
+And they may lead to healthy habits that improve your

 overall well-being.
 These might be worth trying.